shivamdamani/Chess-Analysis/README.md

 For reference, I've included an example of using the castling method here.
 Including castling heavily skews the data to kingside castling squares, so I don't include them in my later analysis.
 It's worth noting that many games will just end with the king ending on g1/g8 (after kingside castling) and the rook not moving from its square on f1/f8.

 The main lesson from these images is that pieces are always trying control the center.
 This reinforces the age old advice of trying to control the central squares.
 For the rest of this combined data (where the movement of white vs black is not separated), the data is a lot to digest and very unclear, and so in the future sections, I'll be splitting the movement up for into two graphs, one for white and one for black, and performing analysis on the much simpler data.
+Splitting the colours gives a better insight rather than averaging the data for black and white.

 ![white piece probability](https://user-images.githubusercontent.com/39181870/118241946-60730700-b4ba-11eb-9306-539ba6447fdb.png)